Skip to Content

 Dark Winter also has dark hair ranging from medium brown all the way to black.
 You may find some resources that state that there will be no natural highlights in a Deep Winter.
 This is actually not the case.
 Often enough Deep Winter hair contains orange or red tones.

 The skin is either cool-neutral or neutral.
 So, both gold and silver look good against it, but silver usually looks better.
+However, if you have a neutral skin tone and lean closer to the Dark Autumn end of the Deep Winter spectrum than the True Winter end, you may look equally good in both gold and silver.

 Dark Winter Color Palette